ayandey1359/palmerpenguins-da/README.md

 # Palmer-Penguins Data Analysis - Repository
-palmer-penguins is a extremely popular data set in the Data Science.So I pick up this data set to do Exploratory Data Analysis (EDA) .
-And I preferred to use R programing language to do it.
+palmer-penguins is a extremely popular data set in the Data Science.This project is about Exploratory Data Analysis (EDA) of palmer-penguins dataset.
+**Language:** R Programming
 ---

 This Repository contain: